 Money Talks News managing editor Karla Bowsher, who never shops at Costco without first checking the sales, says these discounts always include numerous price cuts on supplements.
-For example, Costco’s current sales, which are available through Oct.
-25, include price cuts on more than two dozen vitamins and supplements.
+For example, Costco’s current sales, which are available through Feb.
+28, include price cuts on more than a dozen vitamins and supplements.

 4. Hearing aid batteries

-The cost of hearing aid batteries can quickly add up, but you can get a 48-pack of Kirkland Signature hearing aid batteries for less than $10.
-That will help keep the world loud and clear for you at a decent price.
+The cost of hearing aid batteries can quickly add up, but you can get a 48-pack of hearing aid batteries from Costco’s house brand, Kirkland Signature, at warehouse locations that have hearing aid centers.